sehri18/sehri18/README.md

 - 👀 I’m interested in Android, Kotlin and Java!
 - 🌱 I’m currently super enthusiatic about learning new technologies in the Android world.
 - 🌌 In the past year I have been advancing my Kotlin skills!
-- 💞️ I’m looking to collaborate on open source side projects.
+- 💞️ I’m looking to join an organization where I can work on amazing apps and have a great learning experience!.

 <!---